replay-framework/replay/README.md

 * `play.i18n.MessagesPlugin` 🟊 — The internationalization system for UI strings.
 * `play.jobs.JobsPlugin` 🟊 — Simple cron-style or out-of-request-cycle jobs runner.
 * `play.libs.WS` 🟊 — Simple HTTP client (to make webservices requests).
-* `play.modules.excel.Plugins` — Installs the Excel spreadsheet rendering plugin (requires the `com.codeborne.replay:pdf` library).
+* `play.modules.excel.Plugin` — Installs the Excel spreadsheet rendering plugin (requires the `com.codeborne.replay:pdf` library).
 In Play1 this is available as a community plugin.
 * `play.modules.gtengineplugin.GTEnginePlugin` 🟊🟊 — Installs the Groovy Templates engine for rendering views (requires the `com.codeborne.replay:fastergt` library).
 * `play.modules.logger.ExceptionsMonitoringPlugin` — Keeps some statistics on which exceptions occured and includes them in the status report.
 * `play.plugins.PlayStatusPlugin` 🟊 — Installs the authenticated `/@status` endpoint.